Open-Collective-Foundation/docs/how-it-works/financial-contributions/in-kind.md

 * [ ] Date the donation was received
 * [ ] First, Last Name of contributor (whether an individual or organization)
 * [ ] Contributor’s contact information (Email preferred)
-* [ ] Name of Initiative
+* [ ] Name of Collective
 * [ ] Detailed description of goods/services donated

-If your contribution has not yet been reported by the initiative, please see the procedure for reporting an in-kind contribution above.
+If your contribution has not yet been reported by the Collective, please see the procedure for reporting an in-kind contribution above.